Music of Namibia: Popular music

 Popular styles of music in Namibia include hip hop, R&B, Soul, reggae, afro-pop, house and kwaito.
 Upon Namibia's independence Jackson Kaujeua and Ras Sheehama were the most outstanding Namibian performers.
 Kaujeua had been performing since the 1970s; he performed a mix of Namibia's traditional genres with afro-pop/gospel sounds.
 Sheehama performed reggae, in footsteps of reggae late legends Bob Marley and Lucky Dube.
 Sheehama performed in Jamaica, Cuba, UK, Switzerland and the Czech Republic.
 Other early Namibian musicians include a Setswana band called People's Choice, that was popular between 1996 and 1998 for their hit single "Don't Look Back (Siwelewele)", a kwaito trio called Matongo Family, Boli Mootseng, X-Plode with members (Jaicee James, Lizell Swarts & Christi Nomath Warner Warner Christi), oshiwambo indigenous rapper Shikololo and R&B turn-producer Big Ben.
-Big Ben has eventually become the most respected artist through his Afro pop and Fusion with his live shows.
-In fact he is one of the very few that performs all his shows with a live band while many still performs with back tracks.
-Namibian stars such as Stefan Ludik, The Dogg, Gazza, Gal Level, EES, Lady May, Sunny Boy and Big Ben have become continental celebrities.

 Reggae/Dancehall/Afrobeats

 The Namibian reggae platform has produced artist such as Ras Sheehama, Petu, Ngatu, who has been performing since 1994, Mighty Dreeds and EES.
 In the early eighties a band called We Culture was formed in Katutura and this turned to be Namibia's first reggae band.
 Another band followed called Roots rebels also based in the Katutura location.
 The Namibian independence came and most of the Namibian population that was in exile came back to Namibian and bands like Young Dreads later renamed as Mighty Dreads, Ras Sheehama, Los Amadeus, Omidi d Afrique, Shem Yetu, Organised Crime and 40Thieves.
 Most of these bands faded or became one and a group of young Namibian reggae musicians came up later.
 Most of the Mighty Dread band members left and formed Formular band or engage into solo careers.
 Dancehall, Ragga and Dub was gaining popularity and singers like Ngatu (from the Mighty Dread), Doren, Iron Roots, Ras Kasera and Ten-Dreadz came up with a new blend of Ragga Dancehall.
-EES is also respected in the R&B, hip hop and kwaito genres of Namibia.
-Buju Bantuan a.k.a.
-Katjoko (not to be confused with Jamaica's Buju Banton), the late La Chox and Kamasutra are one of the youngest reggae artist.
-Prominent kwaito artist Gazza has also associated himself with the genre as well as Killa B.